Phase transitions and crtical exponents in the six-vertex model on kagome lattices: Models, and observed quantities

 \subsubsection{vortex and winding number}

 The states of the legs in the Kagome lattice, within the triangular and hexagonal faces, also form interesting VL phases.
-To distinguish between different vortex-related phases, the concept of vorticity is used here,
+Similar to the XY model where topological defects are quantified through the vorticity $v$~\cite{PhysRevB.97.045207,Heyang:40503}, the vorticity are also defined in kagome ice: